Chaitalykundu/Web-Development/02-CSS/01-Basic/02-Selector/Theory/01-simple-selector/01-simple-selector.md

 &nbsp;

-# The CSS element Selector
+# The CSS Type / Element Selector

 - The element selector selects HTML elements based on the element name.